1. Digitalization Becomes an Unavoidable Standard

 - Reduced travel: route optimization to limit kilometers traveled.

-Conclusion: A Sector Undergoing Rapid Transformation
+Conclusion: A Rapidly Evolving Sector

 With solutions like Cadulis, it is now possible to meet these challenges and turn field service management into a lever for performance and profitability.